-Once dominated by the Incas, who were a pre-Columbian Empire, the country is home to luscious green mountains, tranquil waters, tropical jungles like the Amazon, vast beaches and ancient cities.
-Peru is located on the West Coast of South America.
-The country is bordered by Bolivia, Brazil, Chile, Colombia, Ecuador.
-With a decent sized population, Peru has about 32.17 million people, who are welcoming to visitors and eager to showcase the beauty of their country.
+Once dominated by the Incas, who were a pre-Columbian Empire, the country is home to luscious green mountains, tranquil waters, tropical jungles like the Amazon, vast beaches, and ancient cities.
+It’s located on the West Coast of South America and bordered by Bolivia, Brazil, Chile, Colombia, and Ecuador.
+With a decent-sized population, there are about 33 million people, who are welcoming and eager to showcase the beauty of their country.

 Bienvenidos – Welcome to Peru!